oddbit-project/pytest-pokie/README.md

 of predefined fixtures for pokie structures.

 Note: Currently, only PostgreSQL is supported; the configured database user must have database creation/drop privileges;
+The plugin also assumes the user can connect to the database 'postgres', as it is used as the default db for administrative operations.

 ## configuration parameters